The Best Gig Apps: Explore Top Platforms by Skill Set

 - Manage client expectations.
 When you list your services, submit proposals, and meet with clients, make sure you set clear expectations and know the full scope of the project before accepting.

 - Find your niche.
-Many freelancers find success by choosing a niche and then working hard to become an expert and the go-to person for that specialty.
+Many freelancers succeed by choosing a niche and working hard to become experts and the go-to person in that specialty.

 - Upskill.
 As a freelancer, you can take courses to stay competitive, hop on new trends, and expand your service offerings to clients.